Pantalaymon/coreferee_french/README.md

 To use a model you will need to first download one of the french spacy models mentioned above.
 The following example will use the model 'fr_core_news_lg'.

 Coreferee is currently supported with python 3.9.
-Using a virtual environment is recommanded :
+Using a virtual environment is recommended :
 ```
 python3.9 -m venv coreferee-env
 source coreferee-env/bin/activate